HMS Hannibal (1896): First World War

 The Royal Navy began a precautionary mobilisation in July 1914 when war appeared increasingly likely.
 As part of this, Hannibal and her sister ships HMS Mars, HMS Magnificent, and HMS Victorious formed the 9th Battle Squadron on 27 July 1914, stationed at the Humber to defend the British coast.
 Hannibal was serving as a guard ship on the Humber when the First World War began in August 1914.
 The 9th Battle Squadron was dissolved on 7 August 1914, and Hannibal was transferred to Scapa Flow, where she served as a guard ship until relieved by the first-class protected cruiser HMS Royal Arthur on 20 February 1915.
 Hannibal then paid off at Dalmuir.

 The Majestic-class ships were by then the oldest and least effective battleships in service in the Royal Navy.
-While inactive at Dalmuir, Hannibal was disarmed between March and April 1915 except for four 6-inch (152-mm) guns and some lighter guns.
-Her 12-inch (305-mm) guns were taken for use aboard the new Lord Clive-class monitors HMS Prince Eugene and HMS Sir John Moore.
+While inactive at Dalmuir, Hannibal was disarmed between March and April 1915 except for four 6-inch (152 mm) guns and some lighter guns.
+Her 12-inch (305 mm) guns were taken for use aboard the new Lord Clive-class monitors HMS Prince Eugene and HMS Sir John Moore.
 After she was disarmed, she was laid up at Scapa Flow and Loch Goil until September 1915.
 Hannibal recommissioned at Greenock on 9 September 1915 to serve as a troopship in the Dardanelles campaign.
 She arrived at Mudros in this capacity on 7 October 1915.
 In November 1915, Hannibal became a depot ship for auxiliary patrol craft at Alexandria, Egypt, supporting both forces operating from Egypt and those in the Red Sea until June 1919, leaving Egypt for Malta on 9 September.
-Hannibal was paid off for disposal at Malta on 25 October 1919, was sold for scrapping on the 28 January 1920, and was broken up in Italy.
+Hannibal was paid off for disposal at Malta on 25 October 1919, was sold for scrapping on 28 January 1920, and was broken up in Italy.